YutaGoto/JumpKingPlus.github.io/_docs/modding/props.md

 # Props folder
 {: .no_toc }

-contains textures and settings of props used in-game.
+contains textures and settings of props used in-game.<!-- more -->
 {: .fs-6 .fw-300 }

 ## Table of contents